 Part of story: Te Tau Ihu tribes

-European ideas about Māori have always been shaped by the theories and beliefs they brought with them – some saw ‘noble savages’, some a ‘dying race’.
+European ideas about Māori have always been shaped by the theories and beliefs they brought with them – some saw ‘noble savages’, others a ‘dying race’.

 Part of story: European ideas about Māori